2025 Fringe Benefits Tax year

 Record Keeping

-• Detailed logbooks of business and private trips, or
+• Detailed logbooks of business and/or private trips, or

-• That allow for the use of other business records to calculation the number of business kilometres travelled for the FBT year,
+• That allow for the use of other business records to calculate the number of business kilometres travelled for the FBT year

 • A record of the opening and closing odometer reading for the FBT year, and